- Owners and Builders

-To find a NatHERS Accredited Assessor, you, your builder or architect can contact one of the two Assessor Accrediting Organisations (AAOs):
+To find a NatHERS Accredited Assessor, you, your builder or architect can contact one of the three Assessor Accrediting Organisations (AAOs):

 Your NatHERS Accredited Assessor will review your house plans and use NatHERS Accredited Software to model and estimate the ability of your home to remain at a comfortable temperature year-round and the amount of heating or cooling likely to be needed over an average year.

 When they have completed your assessment, the assessor will issue a NatHERS Universal Certificate.
 The certificate will display a star rating between zero and 10 stars, as well as other key energy rating assessment data and modelling outcomes.
 The Universal Certificate can be used as evidence to satisfy state and territory energy efficiency regulations.
 You should check specific state and territory building regulations to ensure all specific requirements are met.

 Regardless of whether it’s a new build or renovation or whether you just want to make some minor adjustments, everyone can improve the energy efficiency of their home.
 The Your Home website is a free resource with a large amount of information on residential energy efficiency.
 You can also order the content of the Your Home website in book form.